-So, for now, Ian Brown, John Squire and the mono-handled twosome of Reni and Mani are the comeback kings, and the Heaton Park gigs will be remembered for an age.
+So, for now, Ian Brown, John Squire and the mono-handled twosome of Reni and Mani are the comeback kings, and these new gigs will be remembered for an age.
 To commemorate the Roses’ return, here are some other magnificent comebacks that exceeded expectations, and the singular gigs that went on to define them.

 The cacophonous belly of The O2 is hardly the ideal venue to witness, probably for the last time, the truest lineup of the Goliaths of heavy rock it's possible to see.
 The performance itself is what made all the flotsam at the peripheries worthwhile: the opening howls of 'Good Times Bad Times', the back-and-forth ‘awh-hawh’s of 'Black Dog', the ecstatic thunder of set closer 'Rock and Roll'.
 Inactivity, age, or even Jimmy Page’s broken digit, hadn’t blunted them.
 It was a special night - they were loud, epic, vital and, well… Led Zeppelin.